ARZ-Aizen/SongLyrics-/README.md

-Song lyrics with GUI written in Java
+Song with lyrics that has GUI and written in Java